 King Coconut or Thambili is one of the tropical isle’s abundant and favorite “thirst quenchers”.
 This popular Sri Lankan beverage is rich in taste and nutrients and commonly used in Ayurvedic therapy.
 This indigenous beverage is the best choice to keep yourself hydrated and cool.

-However, one does not require a reason to enjoy the sweet taste of thambili that refreshes and invigorates the body and mind instantly, especially if battered by the sun’s harsh rays during the dry season
+One does not require a reason to enjoy the sweet taste of thambili that refreshes and invigorates the body and mind instantly, especially if battered by the sun’s harsh rays during the dry season.